-Your home is subject to various forms of damage throughout the year—some more serious than others.
-Home damage can occur from changing seasons and exposure to elements, or it may occur from everyday wear and tear and use of appliances inside your home.
+Your home is subject to various forms of damage throughout the year-some more serious than others.
+Home damage can occur from changing seasons and exposure to elements, or it may occur from everyday wear and tear and the use of appliances inside your home.
 Whether it’s water, mold, or structural damage, help may not be available right away.
 During a moment of crisis, homeowners may need to answer the question, “What can I do right now to prevent further damage?”

 Fear not!
 We’ve created this guide to help you navigate managing home damage until help arrives.

 Water damage is among the most common categories of damage that homeowners experience every year.
 A burst or leaking pipe, a defective appliance, or a busted water heater can cause serious water damage.
 In some cases, you’ll need to stop the flow of water inside your home by turning off the water at the main valve.
 This will give you time to start cleaning up until help arrives.

 In the event of flooding, once the main water line is off, you can begin removing as much water as possible with a wet vacuum.
 It’s recommended any saturated furnishings, like carpets or mattresses, are thrown out because they will likely be prone to mold formation.

 Sometimes, water damage and mold can happen right under your nose.
 On average, it takes about 48 to 72 hours for mold growth to occur.
 A strong, musty odor is often a strong indication that mold is present, but sometimes your nose may not detect it.
 For instance, you may not discover mold until you inspect a forgotten corner of a basement or do a home renovation, like tearing down a wall.

 To mitigate the health risks associated with an extensive mold problem, seal off the affected areas and move children, the elderly, or anyone with respiratory complications away from the home.
 Then, turn off the HVAC system and any fans to prevent the circulation of air from affected rooms to other parts of the home.